Bloxydevx/wsfefef/replit.md

     host: '0.0.0.0',    // Allows external connections
     port: 5000,          // Required for Replit webview
-    strictPort: true,    // Fails if port unavailable }
+    strictPort: true,    // Fails if port unavailable
+    proxy: {
+      '/api': {
+        target: 'http://localhost:3001',  // Proxy API requests to backend
+        changeOrigin: true,
       }
+    }
+  }
+}
 ```

+**API Proxy:** The Vite dev server proxies all `/api/*` requests to the Express backend on port 3001.
+This enables the frontend to communicate with the backend using relative URLs (e.g., `/api/verify-designer-password`) instead of absolute URLs with port numbers, ensuring compatibility in Replit's environment.

 ### Workflow Setup
 - **Frontend Server**